DMACC is open and services are available both in-person and virtually. Appointments are strongly recommended for any

-- Are you or someone in your household awaiting COVID-19 test results due to a possible exposure or symptoms?
+- Are you or someone in your household awaiting COVID-19 test results due to a confirmed exposure or symptoms?

-- Have you been exposed to COVID-19 in the past 14 days?
+- Have you been directly exposed to COVID-19 in the past 14 days?

 Contact your instructor immediately to notify them of the above situations.

 DMACC Playbook for districtwide guidance on procedures and protocols to keep employees, students, and guests safe and healthy.